hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 ### Configuring a Vault server

-Before we try to authenticate, we must be sure that the server is prepared to receive requests.
-Besides enabling the AWS auth method with `vault auth enable aws` (after making sure that server is already initialized and unsealed), it is necessary to define the correct policies and roles for authenticating.
+Before we try to authenticate, we must be sure that the Vault Server is configured properly and prepared to receive requests.
+First, we must make sure the Vault server has been initialized (using `vault operator init`) and unsealed (using `vault operator unseal`).
+Next, we must enable Vault to support the AWS auth method (using `vault auth enable aws`).
+Finally, we must define the correct Vault Policies and Roles to declare which EC2 Instances will have access to which resources in Vault.

 Policies are rules that grant or forbid access and actions to certain paths in Vault.
 You can read more about them [here][policies_doc].
 With one or more policies on hand, you can then finally create the authentication role.

-When creating a role, you can define which set of policies are atteched to that role, how you wish to configure reauthentication and expiration of tokens issues by this role, as well as define which set of criteria related to the EC2 instance metadata upon which you wish to allow access.
+When you create a Role in Vault, you define the Policies that are attached to that Role, how principals who assume that Role will re-authenticate, and for how long tokens issued for that role will be valid.
+When your Role uses the EC2 AWS Auth method, you also specify which of the EC2 Instance Metadata properties will be required by the principal (in this case, the EC2 Instance) in order to successfully authenticate.

-In our example we create a simple policy that allows writing and reading from a namespaced backend and then create a role that allows authentication from all instances with a specific `ami id`.
+In our example we create a simple Vault Policy that allows writing and reading from secrets in the path `secret` namespaced with the prefix `example_`, and then create a Vault Role that allows authentication from all instances with a specific `ami id`.
 You can read more about role creation and check which other instance metadata you can use on auth [here][create_role].

 ```bash